Thinkin’ Machine Supercomputer

 | B15 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 256 | 0 | 0 | 0 | 256 | 0 | 256 | 256 | 0 |

 Incidentally, this would be an excellent application of wire-wrap technology.
 Wire-wrap uses thin wire and a special tool to spiral the bare wire around square posts of a connector.
-It’s mechanically solid, electrically excellent, and looks like absolute madness in practice.
-This is how the first computers were made (like the PDP-8), and was how the back plane in the Connection Machine was made.
+It’s mechanically solid, electrically excellent, and looks like spaghetti in practice.
+This is how the first computers were made (like the Straight Eight PDP-8), and was how the back plane in the Connection Machine was made.

 This is not how the Connection Machine solved the massive interconnect problem.
 The OG CM used multiple back planes and twisted-pair connections between these back planes.
 I’m solving this simply with modern high-density interconnects and a very, very expensive circuit board.